magepages/mpdocs/docs/automatic-related-products/index.md

 ### 6. Manage Rules on Order Success Page

 The configuration is the same with that in other Rules.
-ARL block is shown in Order Success Page.
+ARP block is shown in Order Success Page.

 ### 7. Manage Rules on CMS Page